kadengriffith/kadengriffith/README.md

 # Hey, what's up? :metal:

-Welcome!
-This GitHub account is home to my personal projects.
+This GitHub collection is home to my personal projects.

-I'm a business owner and full-time full-stack multi-disciplined software engineer working with technologies in the Space industry.
+I'm a business owner and full-time full-stack software engineer working with technologies in graphics, machine learning, and the space industry.

-I also build machine learning models for off-the-wall tasks, produce (not so great) electronic music, and involve myself with creating cryptocurrency trading bots.

-I love car tech :racing_car:, music tech :headphones:, video games :video_game:, and athletic tech :athletic_shoe:.
-Basically, anything tech :technologist:.
+I love car tech :racing_car:, music tech :headphones:, video game tech :video_game:, athletic tech :athletic_shoe:, ...basically, anything tech :technologist:.
 I'm also partial to the mountains :mountain_snow:, and coffee :coffee:.

-Lots and lots of :coffee:...
+Lots of :coffee:...

 Please reach out to me if you want to chat or if you'd like to collaborate on a project.

 ## My Business

 [<img src="./assets/img/bytewave.svg" alt="Bytewave" height="32" />](https://bytewave.co)

 Checkout the projects that I manage for the [Bytewave](https://bytewave.co/) company.

 ## My Main Tech